NBISweden/elixir_evaluation_evaluation/docs/results_2.md

 ```

 Question 8 too attempts to measure course quality by asking the learner
 to rate it.
+This question is absent from the two
+questionnaires (i.e. those described in `[Brazas & Ouellette, 2016]`
+and `[Jordan et al., 2018]`) this questionairre is based one.

 There seems to be overlap between this and previous
 question, hinged on the assumption that if a course is recommended
 that is likely to be rated positively.

 Asking learners for their course satifaction however,
-is sketch.
+is sketchy.
 This is already acknowledged by ELIXIR:

 > We acknowledge that training quality is more complex than solely
 > participant satisfaction and that the community would benefit from future